rybalkinsd/atom/tasks/#1-in-memory-account-server/readme11.md

 # Рубежный контроль

-API:
+We are going to continue our game developemnt.
+Now it's a part to create big part of our infrastructure, including landing page logic, matchmaker and game server.

+API that our user see:
     `join(name: String)`
 	User opens game webpage (localhost:8080) and see the landing page (index page) with the only button [Play] and a text form to enter his nickname.

 Under the hood:
 1. Matchmaker service.
-	Matchmaker should handle `play` button request from user and provide a valid game session id to the user User is waiting until Matchmaker will respond with the `game id`
+	Matchmaker should handle `play` button request from user and provide a valid game session id to the user User is waiting until Matchmaker will respond with the `game id`.

 	Specification
 	  ```